MrNeRF/awesome-3D-gaussian-splatting/README.md

 tasks of dynamic scene novel-view synthesis and six degree- of-freedom (6-DOF) tracking of all dense scene elements.
-We follow an analysis-by-synthesis framework, inspired by recent work that models scenes as a collection of 3D Gaus- sians which are optimized to reconstruct input images via differentiable rendering.
+We follow an analysis-by-synthesis framework, inspired by recent work that models scenes as a collection of 3D Gaussians which are optimized to reconstruct input images via differentiable rendering.
 To model dynamic scenes, we al- low Gaussians to move and rotate over time while enforcing that they have persistent color, opacity, and size.
-By regu- larizing Gaussians’ motion and rotation with local-rigidity constraints, we show that our Dynamic 3D Gaussians cor- rectly model the same area of physical space over time, in- cluding the rotation of that space.
-Dense 6-DOF tracking and dynamic reconstruction emerges naturally from persis- tent dynamic view synthesis, without requiring any corre- spondence or flow as input.
-We demonstrate a large num- ber of downstream applications enabled by our representa- tion, including first-person view synthesis, dynamic compo- sitional scene synthesis, and 4D video editing.
+By regularizing Gaussians’ motion and rotation with local-rigidity constraints, we show that our Dynamic 3D Gaussians correctly model the same area of physical space over time, including the rotation of that space.
+Dense 6-DOF tracking and dynamic reconstruction emerges naturally from persistent dynamic view synthesis, without requiring any correspondence or flow as input.
+We demonstrate a large number of downstream applications enabled by our representation, including first-person view synthesis, dynamic compositional scene synthesis, and 4D video editing.
 </details>

   [📄 Paper](https://dynamic3dgaussians.github.io/paper.pdf) | [🌐 Project Page](https://dynamic3dgaussians.github.io/) | [💻 Code](https://github.com/JonathonLuiten/Dynamic3DGaussians) | [🎥 Explanation Video](https://www.youtube.com/live/hDuy1TgD8I4?si=6oGN0IYnPRxOibpg)